 8. Link employer and apprentice to LSBU via Apprenticeship Service (digital levy account): this is how you will access the funding.

-9. Apprentice starts apprenticeship: this can last 1–6 years.
-During the apprenticeship, the employer, student and training provider have quarterly progress reviews to assess progression.
+9. Apprentice starts apprenticeship: this can last 2–6 years.
+During the apprenticeship, the employer, student and training provider have regular progress reviews to assess progression.
 The employer is also required to ensure that the apprentice gains the right work experience as set out in the Apprenticeship Standard.

-10. Monitoring the apprentice: as part of the apprenticeship agreement, we commit to reporting the apprentice’s attendance and progress to you, and hold progress meetings every quarter.
+10. Monitoring the apprentice: as part of the apprenticeship agreement, we commit to reporting the apprentice’s attendance and progress to you, and hold regular progress meetings.

 11. Apprentice completes programme: this acts as the ‘gateway’ to complete the End Point Assessment (EPA), which is assessed by an independent panel, the End Point Assessment organisation.
 Upon successful completion, the apprentice will achieve their apprenticeship status – and in some cases a professional qualification.